BEM Management School: Accreditations

+Partnerships and joint degrees

-Business Partnerships
+Business partnerships

-JP Morgan, Société Générale, Auchan, Pricewaterhousecoopers, Procter & Gamble, Ernst & Young, L'Oréal or BNP Parisbas.
+BEM had partnerships with JP Morgan, Société Générale, Auchan, Pricewaterhousecoopers, Procter & Gamble, Ernst & Young, L'Oréal and BNP Paribas.

 Academic Partnerships

-BEM is a member of the PRES Université de Bordeaux which gathers Sciences Po Bordeaux, the National Magistrates School (ENM), Institut Polytechnique de Bordeaux and most Bordeaux universities.
+BEM was a member of the PRES Université de Bordeaux which included Sciences Po Bordeaux, the National Magistrates School (ENM), Institut Polytechnique de Bordeaux and most Bordeaux universities.

-The Université de Bordeaux has been selected by the French government to become an IDEX campus, a "campus lauréat des initiatives d'excellence", which are going to be top-funded campuses in France.
-The aim of these "IDEX" is to compete with the best American universities.
+The Université de Bordeaux was selected by the French government to become an IDEX campus, a campus lauréat des initiatives d'excellence, intended to be the top-funded campuses in France with the aim of competing with the best American universities.

-BEM Grande Ecole students can complete a double-degree from either an international partner university or from Bordeaux's Bar School.
-They also have the possibility to be awarded the "DSCG", the main French accountancy diploma.
+BEM students could complete a joint degree with either an international partner university (see list before) or with Bordeaux's bar school.
+They also had the possibility of being awarded the "DSCG", the main French accountancy diploma.

-La plupart sont accréditées (EQUIS, AACSB et AMBA).
+International partner institutions as of 2011–12 were:

 * International Relations

 BEM Grande Ecole Students have to complete a 6-month international experience through an internship or study abroad.

 They can study for a semester/year or a double-degree (MA, MSc or MBA) at a partner university, for instance at HEC Montréal, EBS Business School, Mannheim Business School, Stockholm School of Economics, Nottingham Business School, Laval, Hong Kong University and the highly prestigious Swiss university of Saint-Gallen.

 Most of them are accredited (EQUIS, AACSB et AMBA) and are highly ranked institutions.